NixOS/nixpkgs/doc/haskell-users-guide.md

    Typically, you'll need --extra-include-dirs as well.
 It's possible to add those flag to the project's "stack.yaml" or your user's global "~/.stack/global/stack.yaml" file so that you don't have to specify them manually every time.
+But again, you're likely better off using Stack's Nix support instead.

    The same thing applies to `cabal configure`, of course, if you're building with `cabal-install` instead of Stack.